-Kombucha is a fermented beverage produced by a symbiotic culture of yeasts and bacteria (SCOBY) using medium rich in nutrients [1].
-Traditional kombucha is made using black or green tea (1.5 g/L) decocts sweetened by sucrose (7% w/v) with a typical fermentation period of 7 days at 25 °C [2,3].
-Tea is used as a nitrogen source [4], while sucrose is a source of carbon, being hydrolysed to glucose and fructose [5].
-Symbiotic metabolic interactions between species in SCOBY influence kombucha's physical, chemical, biological and sensory properties [6].
+Kombucha is a fermented beverage produced by a symbiotic culture of yeasts and bacteria (SCOBY) using a medium rich in nutrients [1].
+Traditional kombucha is made using black or green tea (1.5 g/L) decocts sweetened by sucrose (7% w/v) with a typical https://doi.org/10.2298/CICEQ231002001V fermentation period of 7 days at 25 °C [2,3].
+Tea is used as a nitrogen source [4], while sucrose is a source of carbon, being hydrolyzed to glucose and fructose [5].
+Symbiotic metabolic interactions between species in SCOBY influence kombucha's physical, chemical, biological, and sensory properties [6].
 Two phases can be observed during kombucha fermentation, sour liquid beverage and floating cellulose pellicle [7].